-- Centralized or coordinated assessment systems and procedures.
-The recipient and its subrecipients must keep documentation evidencing the use of, and written intake procedures for, the centralized or coordinated assessment system(s) developed by the Continuum(s) of Care (CoC(s) in accordance with the requirements established by HUD. - Provider Coordination.
+- Centralized or Coordinated Assessment Systems and Procedures.
+The recipient and its subrecipients must keep documentation evidencing the use of, and written intake procedures for, the centralized or coordinated assessment system(s) developed by the (CoC(s) in accordance with the requirements established by HUD. - Provider Coordination.
 The ESG Sub-committee will meet once a month, after the general CoC meeting.
 ESG recipients must attend this sub-committee meeting bi-monthly to ensure standardized coordination among emergency shelter providers, essential service providers, homelessness prevention and rapid re-housing assistance providers, other homeless assistance providers, and mainstream service and housing providers. - 3.
-Coordination with CoC(s) and other programs.
+Coordination with CoC(s) and other Programs.
 The recipient and its sub-recipients must document their compliance with the requirements of 24 CFR § 576.400 for consulting with the Continuum(s) of Care and coordinating and integrating ESG assistance with programs targeted toward homeless people and mainstream service and assistance programs.
 HMIS.
 The recipient must keep records of the participation in HMIS or a comparable database by all projects of the recipient and its sub-recipients.